DarshanKunjadiya1994/AppleMusicAnimation/README.md

 **Credit**

-This component use AnimatedMenuPool to use wrap text in two lines you can find that here https://github.com/CoderXpert/AnimatedMenuPool
+This demo code have use AnimatedMenuPool. you can find that here https://github.com/CoderXpert/AnimatedMenuPool

 This component use DSMultilineLabelNode to use wrap text in two lines you can find that here https://github.com/downrightsimple/DSMultilineLabelNode